Motivic spheres and the image of the Suslin--Hurewicz map: The sheaf revisited

 \subsubsection{Some results on strictly $\aone$-invariant sheaves}

 The vanishing result of Proposition \ref{prop:pi6contrvanish} can be used to deduce information about the sheaves $\bpi_{4+j\alpha}^{\aone}(S^{3+3\alpha})$ for $j < 6$ by appeal to some technical results on strongly $\aone$-invariant sheaves that were established in \cite[\S 5.1]{AWW}.
-We restate the necessary results here for the convenience of the reader.
+We restate the necessary results here for the convenience of the reader; in what follows $\hom$ is taken in the category of Nisnevich sheaves of abelian groups.

 \begin{lem}[{\cite[Lemma 5.1.3]{AWW}}] Suppose $\mathbf{M}$ is a strictly $\aone$-invariant sheaf. \begin{enumerate}[noitemsep,topsep=1pt] \item For any integer $n \geq 1$, there are isomorphisms

 \item If $n \geq 2$, the evident map $\hom(\K^{\MW}_n,\mathbf{M}) \to \hom(\K^{\MW}_{n-1},\mathbf{M}_{-1})$ induced by contraction is an isomorphism compatible with the identification of \textup{Point (1)}. \end{enumerate} \end{lem}